tolaseadegbite/tolaseadegbite/README.md

 ### Hi there 👋, Welcome to My Hall of Prowess
 My Name is Tolase Adegbite.
 I am a Software Engineer.
-I develop Backend aplications and its components as well as building web solutions that enable businesses connect with their target audience through the internet.
+I develop Backend and full-stack aplications and its components, as well as web solutions that enable businesses connect with their target audience through the internet.

-- My core coding language/frameworks are Python and Django (REST Framework), Ruby and Rails
+- My core coding language/frameworks are Ruby and Rails / Python and Django (REST Framework).